barbazul/1kfa/mod_deckahedron_world.md

 ##

-# Speed/Wealth/Pack
+# Encumberance

 Your character has a movement speed, a certain lightness-of-foot, they carry a certain amount of equipment and items, and they carry a certain amount of wealth.
-These attributes are tracked with the Speed/Wealth/Pack system.
+All this is tracked with the Slot Cards.
-The more equipment and wealth carried, the lower their speed.

 Daily-use amounts of money and food are not tracked.
 It is assumed your character will always be able to scrounge a meal somehow.